Fowzi82/dvwa-security-lab/README.md

 - The browser communicates securely with Nginx using HTTPS.
 - Nginx acts as a reverse proxy and forwards requests to the DVWA container.
 - The DVWA container processes the request and sends the response back through Nginx.

-This architecture is commonly used in production environments to add security layers and traffic management.

 ---